pogzyb/whodap/README.md

 whois_format = rdap_response.to_whois_dict()
 logger.info(f"whois={whois_format}")
 # Given a valid RDAP response, the `to_whois_dict` method will attempt to
-# convert the RDAP format into a flattened dictionary of Whois key/values
+# convert the RDAP format into a flattened dictionary of WHOIS key/values

 # strict = True
 try:
     # Unfortunately, there are instances in which the RDAP protocol is not
     # properly implemented by the registrar.
 By default, the `to_whois_dict`
-    # will still attempt to parse the into the whois dictionary.
+    # will still attempt to parse the into the WHOIS dictionary.
 However,
-    # there is no guarantee that the information will be correct/non-null.
+    # there is no guarantee that the information will be correct or non-null.
     # If your applications rely on accurate information, the `strict=True`
     # parameter will raise an `RDAPConformanceException` when encountering
     # invalid or incorrectly formatted RDAP responses.